 This video outlines one way to waterproof a basement.
-It can be quite a complicated project, so this is one that you may want to hire a professional for, especially if you’re planning to finish a damp basement:
+It can be quite a complicated project, so you may want to hire a professional, especially if you’re planning to finish a damp basement.

-Your air conditioner’s condenser drain is meant to funnel water out, away from your A/C unit – and away from your home’s walls.
-A clogged air conditioner drain, or one that’s not long enough, can cause condensation to back up, resulting in wet walls or carpet near your air conditioner.
-If you’re dealing with water, first make sure that the condensate line is directed away from your carpet and walls.
+Your air conditioner’s condenser drain is meant to funnel water out, away from your A/C unit and your home’s walls.
+A clogged air conditioner drain, or one that’s not long enough, can cause condensation to back up.
+The result is wet walls or carpet near your air conditioner.
+If you’re dealing with water, first make sure that the condensation line is directed away from your carpet and walls.

 We already talked about caulking around windows and doors to prevent air leaks.
-This type of caulking can also prevent water from seeping into your window and door frames and causing damage.
+Well, caulking can also prevent water from seeping into your window and door frames and causing damage.

-But if you look around your house carefully, you’ll notice caulk everywhere, especially around bath tubs, sinks and other wet areas.
+If you look around your house carefully, you’ll notice caulk everywhere.
+It’s especially common around bath tubs, sinks, and other wet areas.
 In these areas, caulk helps protect from water leakage.
 For instance, the caulk around the edge of your tub keeps water from seeping between your tub surround and the wall.

 Over time, caulk can dry out and crack, so that it no longer protects against water damage.
-If you notice cracking caulk, scrape out the old caulk and recaulk the area, as needed.
+If you notice cracking caulk, scrape out the old stuff and recaulk the area, as needed.

 Stay on Top of Future Maintenance Tasks